 Okay, this one is just a must include for many, many reasons.
 First of all, if you are traveling with kids it’s awesome and has an arcade to keep them entertained while you wait for dinner.
 Second of all the patio is the perfect spot for a Summer dinner with unbelievable lakeviews and live entertainment.
 And finally, Belly Buster Night.
 Yup, every Wednesday they serve up a salad & individual pizza for a ridiculously low price.

-This spot opened last Summer and has been attracting locals and visitors ever since!
+This spot a few Summers ago and has been attracting locals and visitors ever since!
 The views are stunning, the food is delicious, and the beer is plentiful!
 The Tap Room serves up a variety of craft beers and specialty wines alongside gastropub inspired cuisine like beer mac & cheese, sweet potato tots (drool), and of course, burgers.

 Where to Drink: